 Here, we can see Pm< Pdesign (means it fails at 3 numbers of the miter)

-So, we now clear that the minimum numbers of the miter required is 4
+So, we are now clear that the minimum number of the miter required is 4

 Now, we need to check whether the selected radius (R1) of the miter bend or miter elbow is greater than the calculated radius (Rc)

 For our case, the selected radius of miter (R1) is 1.5D = 457.2 mm

 The value of A can be found above in Table no. 1

 Rc = 287.58 mm